maarten-pennings/WordClock/README.md

 When the WordClock is powered it should start with a blank display.
 Sometimes it powers with the display showing the last time; this is due to the large internal capacitor which helps the NeoPixel display to retain state.
+But it will be switches off immediately.

 After power up, the WordClock first gives the user the options to enter configuration mode.
 Entering configuration mode is achieved by pressing the button at the back while the signaling LED at the back is blinking.
 If the button is not pressed during the blinking (which takes about one second), the WordClock app starts.
 We will describe that first.
+Configuration mode is described [below](#configuration).

 The WordClock app starts with the signaling LED on.
 This indicates the WordClock has no WiFi connection (yet).
 The first step of the WordClock app is a NeoPixel test: all red LEDs are turned on one-by-one, then all green LEDs and finally